Moving is such a pain in the a**.

 So trying to move all of my stuff from point A, to point B, 1300 miles apart, was not easy.
 Especially considering it was directly through mountains.

-Here’s some things I learned that I hope other people moving might find helpful!
+Here are some things I learned that I hope other people moving might find helpful.

 A Practical Guide To Affordable Moving